Aswatha02/Email-Spam-Classifier/README.md

 Enable IMAP

 2. Create a Google App Password
-Go to Google App Passwords
+Go to your Google Account → Security → App Passwords

 Generate a new password for "Mail"